Ancient Vessels

 In 1939, over sixty people saw the Dutchman head toward the beach then disappear right before their eyes.
 This took place in South Africa.

 In 1942, according to Admiral Karl Doenitz of the German Navy, U boats had logged sightings of the Flying Dutchman.
-Also in 1942, the Flying Dutchman was sighted by HMS Jubilee.
+Also in the same year, the Flying Dutchman was sighted by HMS Jubilee.
 Nicholas Monsarrat, author of The Cruel Sea was on watch and signaled to the ship but received no reply.
-He made a log book entry that a schooner of an unknown class was moving under full sail yet there was no wind.
+He made a log book entry that a tall ship of an unknown class was moving under full sail yet there was no wind.

 In 1943 four people in Capetown saw the Dutchman disappear behind an island.
 In 1959 the Staat Magelhaen had a ship appear in front of it on a collision course.
 Just as the ships were about to collide, the FlyingDutchman disappeared.
 A person was visible at the wheel.
 The man at the wheel is said to be her captain Van Decken serving his sentence of damnation.
 During storms the Cape lighthouse often reported seeing The Flying Dutchman.